ibm-cloud-docs/pattern-base-ibm-cloud-satellite/references.md

 # References
 {: #references}

-Review the following references to guide you through the {{site.data.keyword.satellitelong}} pattern.
+Review the following references to guide you through the {{site.data.keyword.satelliteshort}} on-premises or in hyperscaler pattern.

 [{{site.data.keyword.satellitelong_notm}} docs](/docs/satellite?topic=satellite-service-architecture)